 In Psalm 24:1 it says that “The earth is the Lord’s and the fullness thereof” and the rabbis of Jesus’ day and earlier decided that everything that we enjoy in life should cause us to bless God.
 In the Mishnah, the record of rabbinic thought from before Jesus’ time until about 200 AD, the first book is devoted entirely to blessings.

 In the most ordinary things they found ways of praising God, and these blessings have God at their center.
-They are without any personal pronouns – focusing utterly on him, and not on the person praying.
+They contain no personal pronouns — focusing utterly on him, and not on the person praying.
 They are simply statements that praise God for his goodness.

 A person was supposed to devote his first thoughts upon waking to praising God once again for each part of his body that was functioning.
 The very first thing that would have woken them up was probably a rooster’s crow.
 So in the first century they would have said, “Blessed is he who has given to the cock understanding to distinguish between day and night!”